Why Your Sales Team Hates Your CRM (And How to Fix It)

 Reason 1: It's too complex for what they need

 Most CRMs were built for enterprise sales teams with dedicated ops people.
-Your 5-person sales team in Petaling Jaya doesn't need 47 custom fields and a Gantt chart.
-They need to know who to call next and what that person asked about.
+Your 5-person sales team doesn't need 47 custom fields and a Gantt chart.
+They need to know who to call next and what that person last asked about.
+When the tool has more features than your team has use cases, they default to doing nothing.

 Reason 2: Double data entry kills momentum

 Your rep just finished a 20-minute WhatsApp conversation with a hot lead.
 Now they're supposed to open a separate app, find the contact, and manually log what was discussed?
-That's the moment they decide the CRM isn't worth it.
+By the end of the month, they've logged 15% of their conversations, skipped the rest, and your pipeline data is meaningless.
+The extra 90 seconds per lead doesn't feel like much until it's 30 leads a day.

 Reason 3: No mobile-first experience

 Your sales reps are in the field — visiting showrooms in KL, meeting clients in Penang, doing site visits in JB.
 They work from their phones.
-If the CRM doesn't work seamlessly on mobile, it doesn't exist for them.
+A CRM that requires a desktop browser for full functionality, or that has a clunky mobile app as an afterthought, is effectively a desktop-only tool.
+For a field sales team, that means it doesn't exist.

 Reason 4: It doesn't match their actual workflow

 Sales reps in Malaysia close deals on WhatsApp.
 That's where the conversation happens, where trust is built, where the deal is made.
-A CRM that lives in a separate browser tab is a CRM that gets ignored.
+A CRM that lives in a separate browser tab requires a context switch every single time.
+Over a day, those context switches add up.
+Over a week, the habit breaks entirely.

 Reason 5: No visible benefit to the rep